-Sample response for a young adult (or an adult up to age 45):
+Sample response for a young adult (up to age 26 for females and age 21 for most males):

 "The HPV vaccine is an important way to protect yourself against some forms of cancer and genital warts.
 If you haven't received the full three doses, let's give you the remaining doses so you're fully protected."